salto-io/salto/docs/syntax.md

 }
 ```

-For the deletion of the following instance, an error will be thrown on deploy:
+For the deletion of the following instance, an error will be shown to the user and the change will not be deployed:
 ```HCL
 salto.notDeletable instance {
   someField = 2